Go to content

 echo $product['title'] ??
 'Not set';

-The null safe operator worked great for arrays and object properties, however when calling methods on objects you would quickly run into problems.
+The null coalescing operator worked great for arrays and object properties, however when calling methods on objects you would quickly run into problems.

 The null safe operator allows the introduction of a ?before method calls, seen in the example below: